Beyond Bellyaches - Solutions for Lactose Intolerance

 Move beyond painful, embarrassing symptoms with a greater understanding of gut health, food allergies and intolerances.
 With lactose intolerance, it is not all-or-nothing.
 You and your patients don't have to do without the powerful package of nutrition dairy foods provide.
 Different people can handle different amounts of lactose, and there's a solution to meet most needs in the dairy case - from lactose-free milk to dairy foods that are typically easier to digest.

-Use this collection of resources to learn more and share with your patients, family and friends.
-Go to the National Dairy Council health education kit or view selected resources.
+Use this toolkit to learn more and share with your patients, family and friends.

 NEW!
 Protein - Are You Getting Enough?